jccrosby/smart-ai-adoption/slides.md

 - Define a clear goal for a small experiment.
 - Start the LEAP cycle and embrace the learning process.
 - Chart a course for wise AI adoption that delivers real value.

+## How you apply this is up to you and your team(s)

+- A single team to explore
+- Multiple teams based on context
+- Many teams based on their experience and responsibility

 ## Share your successes and failures!